-2.1 All members of school staff have a legal power to use reasonable force.

-2.2 This power applies to any member of staff at the school.
-It can also apply to people whom the head teacher has temporarily put in charge of pupils such as unpaid volunteers or parents/ carers accompanying students on a school-organised visit.

-2.3 All staff have a duty of care to take the action if needed, to keep pupils, staff and visitors safe.

-2.4 As stated by DfE guidance 2013, 'Suspension must not be an automatic response when a member of staff has been accused of using excessive force.
+- 2.1 All members of school staff have a legal power to use reasonable force. - 2.2 This power applies to any member of staff at the school.
+It can also apply to people whom the Principal has temporarily put in charge of pupils such as unpaid volunteers or parents/ carers accompanying students on a school-organised visit. - 2.3 All staff have a duty of care to take the action if needed, to keep pupils, staff and visitors safe. - 2.4 As stated by DfE guidance 2013, 'Suspension must not be an automatic response when a member of staff has been accused of using excessive force.
 Schools should refer to the "Dealing with Allegations of Abuse against Teachers and Other Staff" when an allegation of using excessive force is made against a teacher.
-This guidance makes clear that a person must not be suspended automatically, or without careful thought.'

-2.5 Senior school leaders should support their staff when they use the power of reasonable force appropriately.
-Systems should be in place to monitor and review what happened, allowing reasonable adjustments for the pupil to be agreed and enabling the members of staff to act on lessons learnt.

-2.6 In severe circumstances, if the situation cannot be dealt with by staff using reasonable force, the police should be contacted.
+This guidance makes clear that a person must not be suspended automatically, or without careful thought.' - 2.5 Senior school leaders should support their staff when they use the power of reasonable force appropriately.
+Systems should be in place to monitor and review what happened, allowing reasonable adjustments for the pupil to be agreed and enabling the members of staff to act on lessons learnt. - 2.6 In severe circumstances, if the situation cannot be dealt with by staff using reasonable force, the police should be contacted.

-3.1 Reasonable force can be used to prevent pupils from hurting themselves or others, including where damaging property or causing disorder could become unsafe.

-3.2 In all cases, the minimum amount of force required should be used, for the minimum amount of time needed to make the situation safe.

-3.3 The decision to physically intervene or not is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
-However, we have a duty of care, in our acts or omissions, to keep pupils and staff safe.

-3.4 Schools can use reasonable force to:
+3. When can reasonable force be used?